How to Become a Soil and Plant Scientists in Alaska

 Obtain Alaska licensure or certification

 Alaska may require specific licensing or professional certification for soil and plant scientistss.
-Requirements vary by state — contact the Alaska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alaska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alaska

-Alaska has an active job market for soil and plant scientists.
+Alaska employs 30 soil and plant scientists.

 Soil and Plant Scientists careers in other states